Kulundinsky District

 Kulundinsky District (Кулунди́нский райо́н) is an administrative and municipal district (raion), one of the fifty-nine in Altai Krai, Russia.
 It is located in the west of the krai.
 The area of the district is 1980 km2.
 Its administrative center is the rural locality (a selo) of Kulunda.
 As of the 2010 Census, the total population of the district was 23,000, with the population of Kulunda accounting for 63.2% of that number.

 Geography

 The district is located in the area of the Kulunda Steppe, at the southern edge of the West Siberian Plain.
+Lakes Shchekulduk, Dzhira, Gorkiye Kilty, and part of Bura are located in the district.

 History

 The district was established on January 18, 1935 as Kiyevsky (Novo-Kiyevsky) District within West Siberian Krai.
 When Altai Krai was established in 1937, the district became a part of it.
 In June 1938, the administrative center of the district was transferred to Kulunda, and the district was given its present name as a result.